tomstorey/c1600re/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1: Card is powered<br>

 The VPPSELx bits map to two pins on an LTC1314, which is a PCMCIA power delivery controller, and provides an ability to switch a variety of different voltages to the VPP pin of the flash socket.

-Pay attention that the VPPSELx bits are in reverse order - bit 0 is in the highest physical bit position.
-This is how the bits of the register physically map to the ENx pins of the LTC1314.

 **Socket Status Register 0x0D030001**
 <table>